mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

       ```
      For windows installation please refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) for more information on how to install ansible on windows, or you can SSH to the bootstrap host (see below) and deploy and run ansible from there.

-2. Nodes configured with SSH access.
-   You will also need a minimum of 4 nodes (CentOS or RedHat) already available with SSH connectivity via a user with root level privileges:
+2. A list of your cluster nodes configured with SSH access.
+You will need a minimum of 4 nodes (CentOS or RedHat), available with SSH connectivity via a user with root level privileges:
    - 1 Bootstrap
    - 1 Master
    - 1 Private Agent
    - 1 Public Agent

-Please see [minimum system requirements](/1.13/installing/production/system-requirements/) and supported CentOS and Redhat Enterprise Linux (RHEL) [versions for your nodes](/version-policy/#dcos-platform-version-compatibility-matrix/), especially when planning for production environments.
+Please see the [minimum system requirements](/1.13/installing/production/system-requirements/) and supported CentOS and Redhat Enterprise Linux (RHEL) [versions for your nodes](/version-policy/#dcos-platform-version-compatibility-matrix/), especially when planning for production environments.
 For more information on setting up SSH connections for Ansible see the [remote connections documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#remote-connection-information).
 If you are installing DC/OS Enterprise Edition, you will also need an appropriate license key.

+<p class="message--note"><strong>Note: </strong>Registered Enterprise customers can access the DC/OS Enterprise configuration file from the <a href="https://support.mesosphere.com/s/downloads">support website</a>.
+For new customers, please contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> for more information.</p>

 ## Downloading the Content
 We maintain and host our [DC/OS Ansible project on the Ansible Galaxy](https://galaxy.ansible.com/dcos/dcos_ansible) for easy consumption.
 Currently we, as well as RedHat, propose using the Mazer tool for downloading all the necessary content locally to your machine.
 For more information on the Mazer tool and how to configure it see the [project docs here](https://galaxy.ansible.com/docs/mazer/index.html).